rmaclell/rmaclell/README.md

 # Hey there! 👋

-I'm Rory, a fourth year Business Computing student at Stirling University.
+I'm Rory, a Master's student at Edinburgh Napier University.

 🔭 I’m currently working on a project that makes English text more inclusive!

-🌱 I’m currently learning about Natural Language Processing and text analytics.
+🌱 I’m currently learning about malware analysis, cryptography and pentesting.

 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/rory-maclellan/

-😄 Pronouns: He/him/his
+😄 Pronouns: He/they